-SMA female connectors (ANT0, ANT1, ANT2, and ANT3) are designated for connecting cellular antennas to the router.
-Refer to Table 14 for detailed module antenna mapping.
-The GNSS antenna's SMA female connectors are shared with the cellular connectors, allowing connection to ANT3 for the L1 band and to ANT1 for the L5 band.
+The ANT and DIV SMA female connectors are designed for connecting the main and diversity cellular antennas to the router.
+If required, connect a GNSS antenna to the GNSS SMA female connector.
 Additionally, RP-SMA female connectors labeled WIFI are provided for connecting WiFi antennas on models that support WiFi.